alanng10/Feel/Docue/a.md

 FEEL gain has LOVE gain.

-FEEL GAIN is MOST GAIN.
+FEEL GAIN can be MOST GAIN.

 FEEL is form specific.